hadrienj/hadrienj.github.io/_posts/2020-11-05-Essential-Math-Integrals.md

 ### Mathematical Definition

-In the last section, you saw the relationship between area under the curve and integration (you got back the original function from the derivative).
+In the last section, you saw the relationship between the area under the curve and integration (you got back the original function from the derivative).
 Let's see now the mathematical definition of integrals.